nicolasruan/circular-statistics/README.txt

 README: Documentation of 'Circular statistics: Goodness of Fit'

+For more information see ('Directional statistics', Mardia & Jupp, 2000)

 This library contains the code used for my bachelor thesis 'Circular Statistics: Goodness of Fit'.

 Four classical tests of uniformity for circular data are implemented in 'tests.py'.
 All test functions take as argument a list of angles in [0, 2pi[ and output the p-value of the hypothesis test